 During April 2020, the Organization received loan proceeds of \$41,300 under the Paycheck Protection Program (PPP).
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Securities Act (CARES Act), provided for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest were forgivable after eight or twenty four weeks, whichever was selected, as long as the borrower used the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintained its payroll levels.
 The amount of loan forgiveness was to be reduced if the borrower terminated employees or reduced salaries during the period selected.
 The unforgiven portion of the PPP loan was to be payable over two years at an interest rate of one percent, with a deferral of payments for the first ten months.
-Subsequent to year end, the Organization received notification from the Small Business Administration (SBA) of full forgiveness of its PPP loan.
+In April 2021, the Organization received notification from the Small Business Administration (SBA) of full forgiveness of its PPP loan.
+The amount of loan forgiveness is presented as a component of other grants on the statement of activities.
 The Organization is required to retain loan and forgiveness documentation on the loan for six years, which is the open period for review or audit by the Small Business Administration.